poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 r = MultiplyDeBruijnBitPosition2[(uint32_t)(v * 0x077CB531U) >> 27];
 ```

-Eric Cole devised this January 8, 2006 after reading about the entry
-below to <a href="http://graphics.stanford.edu/~seander/bithacks.html#RoundUpPowerOf2">round up to a power of 2</a> and
-the method below for
-<a href="http://graphics.stanford.edu/~seander/bithacks.html#ZerosOnRightMultLookup">computing the number of trailing bits
-with a multiply and lookup</a> using a DeBruijn sequence.
-On December 10, 2009, Mark Dickinson shaved off a couple operations
-by requiring v be rounded up to one less than the next power of 2
-rather than the power of 2.
+Eric Cole devised this January 8, 2006 after reading about the entry below to [round up to a power of 2](http://graphics.stanford.edu/~seander/bithacks.html#RoundUpPowerOf2) and the method below for [computing the number of trailing bits with a multiply and lookup](http://graphics.stanford.edu/~seander/bithacks.html#ZerosOnRightMultLookup) using a DeBruijn sequence.
+On December 10, 2009, Mark Dickinson shaved off a couple operations by requiring v be rounded up to one less than the next power of 2 rather than the power of 2.

 <hr>

 <a name="IntegerLog10">
 ### Find integer log base 10 of an integer
 </a>

 ```c
 unsigned int v; // non-zero 32-bit integer value to compute the log base 10 of